Tickets Available Now Through Our Online Reservation System

 Terms and Conditions:

 In order to look through the Sam Scope you will need to be able to climb three to four steps of a rolling safety ladder.
-Be prepared to walk approximately 50 feet up a inclined mulch path to reach the Observatory.
+Be prepared to walk approximately 50 feet up an inclined mulch path to reach the Observatory.
 You will be outside the entire viewing time.
-The Observatory will not be open during inclement weather (rain, snow, clouds, etc.) In the event of inclement weather the night of the viewing, you may chose to receive a full refund or reschedule your viewing time.
+The Observatory will not be open during inclement weather (rain, snow, clouds, etc.) In the event of inclement weather the night of the viewing, you may choose to receive a full refund or reschedule your viewing time.
 Please note that you will be at the Observatory and Earth to Sky Park at your own risk and will hold Mayland Community College, and the Mayland Community College Foundation harmless in the event of an incident.
 Mayland Community College is not responsible for lost, stolen or damaged articles.
 Please use caution as the terrain is uneven.

 Bare Dark Sky Observatory Hours and Fees: